thosgood/this-weeks-finds/markdown/151-200/week154.md

 Imperial College in London, I was suprised at how much energy was focussed on quantum computation and quantum cryptography.
 But it makes perfect sense - this is one area where fundamental physics still has the potential to drastically affect everyday life.
-I\'m not sure quantum computation will ever be practical, but it\'s certainly worth checking out.
+I'm not sure quantum computation will ever be practical, but it's certainly worth checking out.
 Quantum cryptography is well on its way - though people are busy arguing just *how* practical it will be: